johnmholmes/Arduino_ESP32_LCC_Journey/Examples_0_1_0/README.md

 # Arduino Nano Example

-This sketch was written for a Nano or other ATMega328.
+This sketch was written for a Nano.

 This sketch implements:
 * two servos, each with three positions